labordynamicsinstitute/replicability-training/Instructions-PandP-Checks.md

      "*Submitted PandP Form*"
     -   This indicates that you have completed the form.
 -   Attach the downloaded PDF to the Jira ticket.
+-   Fill out the `DCAF_README_compliant` field under the `Repl. info` tab.
+If the README utilized the data editor template, check `Fully`.
+If the README did not use the template, but has all the information that we require check `Content only`.
+Finally, if the README does not satisfy either of those conditions, check `No`.

 ## Step 2